Climate change in Morocco: Sea level rise

-According to the NOAA 2022 sea-level rise technical report, “Sea level rise will create a profound shift in coastal flooding over the next 30 years by causing tide and storm surge heights to increase and reach further inland.”
-The increase in sea-level rise will affect places such as the low terrain surrounding the Moulouya delta, a vital wetland on the eastern coast of Morocco, that is especially vulnerable to sea-level rise and the stress, flooding, erosion, and overall decimation of the area.
+Morocco's rural northeast coast is particularly vulnerable to sea level rise, storm surges and coastal flooding.
+Some areas in the north coast are eroding at a rate of 1 meter per year.
+The increase in sea-level rise will also affect the low terrain surrounding the Moulouya delta, a vital wetland on the eastern coast of Morocco, that is especially vulnerable to sea-level rise and the stress, flooding, erosion, and overall decimation of the area.
 The New York Times summarizes the 2022 IPCC climate change assessment, stating that these rising sea levels could "exceed what many nations can afford," both in the sense of destroyed land and economic ramifications.

 Water resources

 Climate variability is expected to put a number of pressures on water resources in Morocco.
-Projections indicate 10%-20% decreases in precipitation across the country, with the most severe in the Saharan region by 2100.
-Additionally, climate change will reduce snowpack in the Atlas Mountains.
-This puts pressure on water resources, already stressed by other sources such as population expansion, urban growth, industry, and tourism.
+Projections indicate 10%-20% decreases in precipitation across the country, with the most severe effects being felt in the southern region.
+Of the 140 billion cubic meters (BCM) of water which fall on Morocco yearly, 118 BCM are lost to evaporation before they can be used by the communities.
+Additionally, climate change will reduce snowpack in the Atlas Mountains, reducing water supplies while demand factors such as population expansion, urban growth, industry, and tourism, continue to strain the overall water budget.
 Furthermore, many coastal aquifers will increasingly become stressed because of coastal salinization.